 - Expertise and Mastery: Being the subject matter expert in a given topic, scenario, or situation.
 Being able to help the team because of your high awareness, familiarity, and understanding.
 Acquiring the respect, and trust of your teammates.
 Providing valuable insights that usually set the correct path to find the best solution or answer.
 Getting the expert status because you’ve demonstrated deep knowledge via meritocracy.

-2) Tech Skills Vertex
+2) Performance Skills Vertex

 - Delivery Capability: Getting the job done in a timely manner.
 Providing results.
 Sticking to deadlines and completing any tasks you are assigned.
 Budgeting your time so that you complete each task by a given deadline without feeling overwhelmed.
 Multitasking when needed.
 Avoiding procrastinating.
 Being efficient and focusing on the ultimate goal and continuing to work toward that result with persistence and determination.